Guide to Green Burial Services and Cemeteries in Ohio

 Glen Forest Natural Burial Cemetery & Oak Grove – West Central Ohio

-Located in Yellow Springs between Columbus and Dayton are Glen Forest and the newly established Oak Grove, which features 1,000 burial plots.
-The cemetery dates back to 1823, and the newer designated Natural Burial sections were established in 2013 to meet the need for offering green funeral options.
-Oak Grove features 70 special plots where a new oak tree will be planted to benefit from the nutrients embedded in the soil.
+Glen Forest and the newly established Oak Grove are located in Yellow Springs, between Columbus and Dayton, and feature 1,000 burial plots.
+The cemetery dates back to 1823, and the newer designated Natural Burial sections were established in 2013 to meet the need for green funeral options.

-Burial plots at Glen Forest cost $1,500, plots in Oak Grove $750, and the 70 designated ‘special’ Oak Tree plots cost $3,000 each.
+Burial plots at Glen Forest cost $1,500, plots in Oak Grove cost $750, and the 70 designated ‘special’ Oak Tree plots cost $3,000 each.

 Can I conduct a natural burial on my own land?

-Funeral Service Providers offering Green Funeral Services in Ohio
+Funeral Service Providers Offering Green Funeral Services in Ohio

 CityFuneral HomePrice*Phone Number